rstriekwold/trainingmaterial26sept/10__exercise-pre-post-conditions/README.md

 2. Create a folder in the root named **exercise-10-pre-post-conditions**

-3. In folder **exercise-10-pre-post-conditions**, create file pre-post-conditions.robot and copy the contents from here [pre-post-conditons.robot](pre-post-conditons.robot)
+3. In folder **exercise-10-pre-post-conditions**, create file pre-post-conditions.robot and copy the contents from here [pre-post-conditions.robot](pre-post-conditions.robot)

 4. Select suite **exercise 10 pre and post conditions**